storybookjs/marko/lib/client-api/README.md

 The story parameters is a static, serializable object of data that provides details about the story.
 Those details can be used by addons or Storybook itself to render UI or provide defaults about the story rendering.

-Parameters _cannot change_ and are syncronized to the manager once when the story is loaded (note over the lifetime of a development Storybook a story can be loaded several times due to hot module reload, so the parameters technically can change for that reason).
+Parameters _cannot change_ and are synchronized to the manager once when the story is loaded (note over the lifetime of a development Storybook a story can be loaded several times due to hot module reload, so the parameters technically can change for that reason).

 Usually addons will read from a single key of `parameters` namespaced by the name of that addon.
 For instance the configuration of the `backgrounds` addon is driven by the `parameters.backgrounds` namespace.